w3f/Grants-Program/applications/metridex-quickscan-polkadot.md

 ## Additional Information :heavy_plus_sign:

-**How did you hear about the Grants Program?** Web3 Foundation website and public documentation about the Grants Program.
+**How did you hear about the Grants Program?** Web3 Foundation website and public documentation around the Grants Program.

 Additional context:

 - Metridex has been developed as a chain-agnostic risk and intel layer with an emphasis on fast, opinionated results and simple UX (Telegram + HTML reports).
-- We have submitted several grant applications to other ecosystems, but no external funding has been secured yet; all current Metridex development has been self-funded.
+- We have submitted several grant applications to other ecosystems (e.g. L2s and DEX ecosystems) but have not received any funding yet; all current Metridex development has been self-funded.
 - The existing EVM-focused MVP is public and will serve as the foundation for this Polkadot integration.
-- We see Polkadot and its parachains as a natural next step and want to keep the Substrate/Polkadot risk module open and reusable for the wider ecosystem.
+- We see Polkadot and its parachains as a natural next step and would like to make the Substrate/Polkadot risk module open and reusable for the wider ecosystem.
+  - build a high-quality, open-source Substrate/Polkadot risk layer,
+  - and ship a practical, immediately usable integration for both users and builders.